botagar/mapotypefu/README.md

 ### Releasing a New Version

-This project uses semantic-release for automatic versioning and publishing.
+This project uses semantic-release for automatic versioning.
 New versions are automatically created based on commit messages:

 - `fix: message` - Creates a patch release (e.g., 1.0.0 → 1.0.1)
 - `feat: message` - Creates a minor release (e.g., 1.0.0 → 1.1.0)